mrklouie/xtendly-ecommerce/README.md

 ## Introduction

-Welcome to the Simple E-Commerce Web App!
 This is a basic example or a mini e-commerce application created for a front-end development assessment.
 Please note that this application lacks some features that you might find in a complete e-commerce solution.
 It serves as a starting point for understanding the implementation of essential features like adding, editing, deleting, and reading products.

 ## Requirements